dyfrad/personal_finance/README.md

 # Install the application
 pip install -e .

-# Run the application
+# Run the application (choose one):
-personal-finance-manager
+personal-finance-manager    # Full version with database protection python main.py             # Full version with database protection and CLI options python gui.py              # Simple GUI only (no protection features)
 ```

 ### Alternative Installation